eric-tang40/messagingApp/README.md

 **Note:** Please make sure to copy the `.gitignore` file into your local repository.
 It should be on the same level as `src/` and `python_backend/`. **Ensure this file exists before pushing changes to the main repository**, as it will prevent issues when others try to pull from the main.

 ## Note for VS Code users
-- VS Code users would mostly follows the Setup Instructions to step 7, after than that they will need another way to run the Java GUI, step 2 will also looks different.
+- VS Code users would mostly follows the Setup Instructions to step 7, after than that they will need another way to run the Java GUI.
+- VS Code user would also won't need to do step 2 beside checking if they have Python (preferably some of the later version, we work on 3.12.x) installed or not.

+### What change after step 7 for VS Code user
+- Go the src/java_files, find the MainGUI.java, and either run it at the main method or just go to the Run code/ Run Java button on the top right and run the file, and a GUI will pop up.

 ### Add javafx .jar files to Referenced Libraries
 - Down in the bottom left of the screen, neer the setting, there is JAVA PROJECTS.
 - Press and scroll down to find Referenced Libraries, then add all of the .jar files of javafx to it.